CorySanin/honeypot-middleware/README.md

 # development

-In order to embed the response bodies, there's a ejs template that is used to generate the final plugin.
+In order to embed the response bodies, there's an ejs template that is used to generate the final plugin.
 Edit [preprocessor/plugin-template.go](preprocessor/plugin-template.go).
 Make the plugin with `make`.
 Requires nodejs and npm.
 The `docker-compose.yml` definition is ready to test the plugin.